pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

   message: "Local source proxy is not installed on the cluster"
   ```

-- `/health` from Local Source Proxy returns a 5xx
+- `/health` from Local Source Proxy returns a 5xx.
+Format is `yaml`.

   ```yaml
   user_has_permission: true